-Step 3: Once, run command is launched, type devmgmt.msc and Press on OK Button to launch Device Manager.
+Once, the run command is launched, Type devmgmt.msc and Click on OK Button to launch Device Manager.

-Step 4: Once, Device Manager is launched, Click on your computer Name.
+Once, Device Manager is Launched, Click on your Computer Name.

-Step 12: Lastly, Click to finish button to close the Add Hardware Wizard.
+Lastly, Click to finish the button to close the Add Hardware Wizard.

 Above, you can see the ADB Driver is installed and listed in the Device Manager.
-Which means you can now connect your android device to the Windows Computer without any issue.
+Now, Restart the computer and you will be able to connect almost all the Android devices to the Windows Computer without facing any issue.

 [*] You need to enable USB debugging on your Android Device to connect your device to the Computer.
 You can Enable USB Debugging on your Android device from the Settings > Developers Options.